Return to No Frills NZ Literature home page.

 'Right.'

 And now Winterburn seemed to take action, as if he were trying to find better manners.
 He proceeded to shoo the children off the furniture.
-He had to speak to them a second time, a bit roughly because they looked reluctant, but he got Zack and the kids to hop off and then he motioned for Truscott to sit.
-Truscott lowered himself onto the sofa's upholstery--it sank a long way down on the springs--and as he bent and was brushing off some crumbs of fish-batter that slid in towards him, he felt Jason climbing up close alongside.
+He had to speak to them a second time, a bit roughly because they looked reluctant, but he got Zack and the other two kids to hop off and then he motioned for Truscott to sit.
+Truscott lowered himself onto one soft cushion of the sofa--it sank a long way down on its springs--and as he bent and was brushing off some crumbs of fish-batter that slid in towards him, he felt Jason climbing up close alongside.
 Their legs were touching, although there was plenty of space.
-Winterburn took a chair nearby.
+Winterburn took one of the chairs nearby.
 Zack and his siblings were on the floor.
-The scratched and gappy floorboards must be chilly to sit on, Truscott thought.
+The scratched and gappy wooden floorboards must be chilly to sit on, Truscott thought.
 He could see Zack was staring hard up at Jason.
 Rather obviously from his face, the boy was calculating what might happen next.
 Truscott mused that, really, this was something he himself would decide, thank you--and so he had to force himself to pay attention to Winterburn, who was already mumbling a few nervous words.

 Truscott asked, 'I'm sorry, what?'